johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-05-azure-pipelines-custom-pipelines-task-extension-node-16/index.md

 ## The road to Node.js 16

 Azure Pipelines custom pipelines task extensions have been around for a while.
 They're a great way to extend the functionality of Azure Pipelines.
 They're written in TypeScript and run on Node.js.
 [You can learn how to write one here](https://learn.microsoft.com/en-us/azure/devops/extend/develop/add-build-task?view=azure-devops).
 However, until recently they were restricted to only be able to run on Node.js 6 or Node.js 10.
-This was a problem as [support for Node 6 ended in 2018 and Node 10 ended on 2020](https://endoflife.date/nodejs).
+This was a problem as [support for Node 6 ended in 2018 and Node 10 ended in 2020](https://endoflife.date/nodejs).

 A [GitHub issue was opened to track support for different Node versions with custom tasks](https://github.com/microsoft/azure-pipelines-agent/issues/3195), but it remained unresolved for a long time.
 [In October 2022 it was announced that Node.js 16 support was available](https://learn.microsoft.com/en-us/azure/devops/release-notes/2022/sprint-210-update#node-16-task-runner-in-pipeline-agent).